reqT/reqT/docs/lab1.md

     * Actor: Admin has Gist: describe it
     * System: OtherThing has Gist: describe it
 * Section: feats has
-  * Titel: High-level features of OurThing
+  * Title: High-level features of OurThing
   * Feature: HelloWorld has
     * Gist: describe it
 * Section: prio has